 This course is a seminar in the anthropology of mortuary ritual and the disposal of the dead.
 We will concentrate equally on ethnographic accounts of the great variety of mortuary practices and on applications of this body of information to interpreting the archeological record.
 Grades are based on class participation (50%), and on a final paper (50%).

 Your final paper should aim at a substantial, original review or analysis suitable for submission to an appropriate journal.
-You may do original research on funeral customs, memorials, or archaeological data.
 Please meet individually with me to discuss a topic for the final paper before our third week of classes.
 A one-page prospectus of your project is due at our last meeting before spring break.
-Each seminar participant will present a summary of the project at our final class meeting.
+Each seminar participant will present a summary of the project at our final class meeting during exam week.
 Written versions are due the last day of finals week.